redpanda-data/how-to-connect-code-snippets/go/readme.md

 ## Create a producer to send messages
-Create a file named `producer.go` and copy and paste the code below.
-Change the sasl_mechanism, username and password fields as necessary:
+Create a file named `producer.go` and paste the code below.
+In the username and password fields, replace the placeholder text with the actual values.
+Use the SCRAM mechanism that matches the user to authenticate with.

 ```go title="producer.go"
 package main